 - Fundraisers: As nonprofits face more and more funding cuts, the need for development professionals is increasing.
 If you have experience with grant writing or seeking corporate sponsorship for capital projects, you could be in high demand.

 - Business leaders: If you are transitioning from the corporate world, try looking for a job with an NGO that works with companies on sustainability issues.
-Organizations like the National Resources Defense Council and the Environmental Defense Fund are taking on this kind of work.
+Organizations like the Natural Resources Defense Council and the Environmental Defense Fund are taking on this kind of work.

 - Activists: Lobbyists, campaign managers, and social media experts are all in demand at nonprofit organizations nationwide.